hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 media-ctl -d /dev/media0 -v -V "\"80040000.v_proc_ss\":1 [fmt:RBG888_1X24/1280x720 field:none]"
 ```

+After executing the above command, review again using `media-ctrl -p` command.
+If you see something that isn't set up correctly during review, set them again.
+If any of the items do not match, errors such as `Broken pipe` may occur.

 Check the supported formats of `/dev/video0` with the following command.

 ```